microsoft/evodiff/README.md

 ```
 pip install git+https://github.com/microsoft/evodiff.git # bleeding edge, current repo main branch
 ```
-You will also need to install PyTorch (we tested our models on ` v2.0.1 `), PyTorch Geometric, and PyTorch Scatter.

 We provide a notebook with installation guidance that can be found in [examples/evodiff.ipynb](https://github.com/microsoft/evodiff/tree/main/examples/evodiff.ipynb).
 It also includes examples on how to generate a smaller number of sequences and MSAs using our models.
 We recommend following this notebook if you would like to use our models to generate proteins.